angeluriot/Generative_adversarial_network/README.md

 <br/>

-This project is a deep learning model that can create high quality images from a random seed:
+This project is a deep convolutional generative adversarial network that can create high quality images from a random seed like portraits, animals, drawings and more.

 <br/>